 What is C2PA?
-The Definitive Guide to Content Provenance
+A Guide to Content Provenance

 Introduction

-In an era dominated by AI-generated media, establishing digital trust is a fundamental challenge.
-The question "Is this photo authentic?" affects everyone from professional photographers to global news organizations.
-While AI detection tools offer a reactive solution, they are caught in an unwinnable arms race.
-A more robust, industry-wide solution has been developed: the C2PA standard.
-This guide provides a definitive explanation of what is C2PA, clarifies how content provenance works, and demonstrates why it is the essential foundation for the future of image verification and digital trust.
+AI-generated media has increased substantially in both volume and quality, making digital trust more difficult to establish.
+The question "Is this photo authentic?" affects everyone.
+While AI detection tools offer a reactive solution, they're caught in an arms race with rapidly improving AI generators.
+A stronger, industry-wide solution exists: the C2PA standard.
+This guide explains what C2PA is, clarifies how content provenance works, and demonstrates why it's become the essential foundation for image verification and digital trust.

 The Crisis of Trust in Digital Media